-GasNet is 100% owned by Whanganui District Council Holdings Limited, a Whanganui District Council "Council Controlled Trading Organisation".
+GasNet is an energy company under the Energy Companies Act 1992 which is 100% owned by Whanganui District Council Holdings Limited, a Whanganui District Council "Council Controlled Trading Organisation".
 GasNet commenced trading on 1 July 2008 after purchasing the network (and metering) business from Wanganui Gas Limited.
 Previously GasNet had been operating as an independent trading division of Wanganui Gas Limited with responsibility for managing the network (and metering) assets for the company.
 On 30 June 2017 GasNet Limited and its parent Wanganui Gas Limited were amalgamated to become GasNet Limited.